Scalar Quantization as Sparse Least Square Optimization: Experimental Results

 The experimental results for different quantization methods based on the above 3 types of data is shown in figure \ref{fig:PerformanceartificalGeneratedData}.
 From the figure, it could be observed that the information loss deficiency of $l_1$ without least square is more significant comparing to those for neural network and MNIST image.
 However, considering the running time reduced by the algorithm, the overall performance could still be regarded as merited.
 Also, if least square is employed to optimize the values of the vector, the information loss of $l_1$ approach will be only slightly higher than k-means based methods optimization, while the run-time will be still of great advantage comparing to the k-means branch of methods.\\

 And finally, for the $l_0$ quantization method, again in the experiments it could not provide meaningful results for the quantization of the artificially-generated data.
-This problem further demonstrates the issue of using $l_0$ optimization despite its favourable information loss: the optimization of $l_0$ is NP-hard and with approximation algorithms, there could be a risk of failure in getting the results.
+This problem further demonstrates the issue of using $l_0$ optimization despite its favourable information loss: getting the exact solution of $l_0$ is NP-hard, and with approximation optimization, there is a risk of failure in getting the results.